KevinFerryJr/Jiggle/README.md

 # Jiggle Engine

 ## Overview
-Jiggle Engine is a simple game engine for Windows with a focus on user accessibility and soft-body physics/rendering.
+Jiggle Engine is a simple game engine for Windows with a focus on user accessibility and soft-body physics.

 ## Installation
 [Provide instructions on how to install and set up the game engine/editor.
 Include any prerequisites and step-by-step installation guides.]